Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 What Can You Do to Protect against Fleas?

-It’s always important for owners to keep an eye out for ticks, on humans and pets.
+It’s always important for owners to keep an eye out for ticks — on pets and humans.
 Peak tick season varies depending on where you live in the U.S. and the types of ticks most prevalent in your area.

 Where Are Ticks Found?

-Many pets and their owners live in or near ideal tick environments, making it hard to avoid them entirely.
+Many pets and their owners live in or near ideal tick environments, so it’s difficult to avoid them entirely.
 Ticks hang out where they can easily feed on live animals, usually wooded areas and grassy spots like your backyard, a park, on hiking trails or in wooded areas or fields.
 Ticks cling to tall blades of grass or lower-hanging foliage until they can attach themselves to passing animals.

 Avoiding exposure to ticks may not be possible for many pet owners, which is why preventive measures are crucial; exposure to a tick bite may mean exposure to disease.